think-mm/enblog/input/posts/2015/04-14-an-exclusive-interview-of-prof-craig-brandist-by-sankar-ray.md

 present this is only available in an expensive hardback, but a cheaper paperback edition should appear with Haymarket Press in a year or so.

-SR : In a paper, Russian Marxism, Hegemony and the Critique of Eurocentrism, you observed that the post-colonial and subaltern theorists have been selectively picked up Gramsci's concepts of hegemony and imposed them into "an eclectic theoretical edifice that Edward Said called an 'adversary epistemological
+SR: In a paper, Russian Marxism, Hegemony and the Critique of Eurocentrism, you observed that the post-colonial and subaltern theorists have been selectively picked up Gramsci's concepts of hegemony and imposed them into "an eclectic theoretical edifice that Edward Said called an 'adversary epistemological